milk3e/Media-Grabber-Extension/README.md

-Current Version: **1.1**
+Current Version: **2.0**

-This extension is used for viewing all raw media (images, gifs, videos, audio) on a webpage, downloading them individually or downloading them in bulk, and allowing bulk download to differentiate them by their file type and folder path.
+This extension is used for viewing all media (images, gifs, videos, audio) on a webpage, downloading them individually or downloading them in bulk, and allowing bulk download to differentiate them by their file type and folder path.
+Has scanning capabilities to find hidden media.

 **This extension is known to support Firefox, Firefox forks, Google Chrome, and Chromium.** It has not been tested on mobile.